 - Control group considerations can be an important consideration in a corporate transaction.

-- The control group rules must be considered for welfare benefit plans and non-qualified deferred compensation plans.
+- The control group rules must also be considered for welfare benefit plans and non-qualified deferred compensation plans.